SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

-**PLEASE BE AWARE THAT THIS IS NOT MEANT TO BE TAKEN AS A CHECKLIST OF QUESTIONS/ITEMS THAT YOU MUST ANSWER 100%**
+**PLEASE BE AWARE THAT THIS IS NOT MEANT TO BE TAKEN AS A CHECKLIST OF QUESTIONS/ITEMS THAT YOU MUST ANSWER TO COMPLETION.
+THE TEMPLATE WAS ENVISIONED AS A GUIDE.**

 When you submit an application to GSoC, it will be in a Google Docs format and an application should be __concise__ and we suggest not exceeding 5(ish) pages.